Basics of creating great user experiences

 Planning and Strategy development ensure that we're building the right thing for the right people.
 There's no substitute for continuous user research.

-Adjunct activities, such as hiring UXers, cultivating a Design Thinking culture, developing Design Systems, and updating Strategy drive an organization's UX maturity forward, ultimately creating competitive advantage.
+Adjunct activities, such as hiring UXers, cultivating a Design Thinking culture, developing Design Systems, and updating Strategy drive an organization's UX maturity forward, ultimately creating competitive advantage as our products become increasingly user-centered.

 Per-Sprint UX Activities

 Here we see the basics of UX iteration in a Lean/Agile product development environment.
-In my years of experience, "just in time" design, where we design UX solutions no more than one sprint ahead of development's implementation provides the best mix of iteration and agility that moves the product forward most effectively and syncs well with development.
+In my years of experience, "just in time" design, where we design UX solutions no more than one or two sprints ahead of development's implementation provides the best mix of iteration and agility that moves the product forward effectively while syncing well with development.
+Designing too far ahead creates risk, especially that conditions will change and invalidate the research or business constraints upon which our design is based.

-For upcoming development sprints, we work with product and development to understand the use cases or user stories that are coming up on development's agenda.
+For upcoming development sprints, we work with product and development to understand the use cases or user stories that Product has prioritized.
 We then design and build prototypes, which are then usability tested and revised, iterating as quickly as possible to find the best solution.

 For the current dev sprint, we implement in code the UX designs that are ready for the user stories that were selected for the sprint.
 For each iteration of the implemented code, we perform multiple UX tests, for responsiveness, browser compatibility, accessibility, and usability.